National Opioid Pharmacotherapy Statistics Annual Data collection: state and territory data quality

 Queensland

 Dispensing records for opioid pharmacotherapy medicines are automatically collected via Queensland’s real-time prescription monitoring system, QScript (unless the medicine was dispensed in a public sector hospital).
 Data are also collected from administrative ‘admission’ and ‘discharge’ forms.
 Queensland totals may vary slightly due to these data source differences.
 For example, a client may be counted as registered and considered in treatment on the snapshot day, but a dosing point might not be able to be assigned because the client was not actually dosing.
-The total number of prescribers for Queensland includes those from private practice, public clinics andcorrectional facilities.
 Client data are reported in Queensland on a snapshot day in June.

 Western Australia

-Data are collected from the monthly reports received from pharmacies and other dosing sites authorised to participate in the Community Program for Opioid Pharmacotherapy (CPOP).
+Data for oral formulations of opioid substitution treatment are collected from the monthly reports received from pharmacies and other dosing sites authorised to participate in the Community Program for Opioid Pharmacotherapy (CPOP).
 The dosing data are entered into the Medicines and Poisons Regulation Branch’s Electronic Recording and Reporting of Controlled Drugs (ERRCD) database.
+Depot buprenorphine formulations are reported from dispensing transactions.
 Data are also collected from the ‘Application for authority’, ‘Authority to prescribe’ and ‘Termination of treatment’ forms.
 The number of clients receiving pharmacotherapy treatment is reported through the month of June.

 The total number of prescribers usually includes those treating at least 1 client as at 30 June 2018 in private practice, public clinics and correctional facilities.